The Great Shift - Edge Computing & Faster Data Processing

-Put simply, we're now entering a new phase of the cloud where the main assumptions underlying its architecture inhibit it from solving emerging problems with data processing.
-The shift is from seeing and using data like its a historical record (seeing the world in the past tense), to seeing and using data as a dynamic set of events happening continuously in the now (seeing the world in the present tense instead of past tense) anywhere in the world.
+Put simply, we're now entering a new phase of the cloud where its architecture actually prevents it from solving emerging problems with data processing.
+The shift is from seeing and using data like its a historical record (seeing the world in the past tense), to seeing and using data as a dynamic set of events happening continuously (seeing the world in the present tense).

 Data has time value - it tends to decay in value over time if not acted on.
 Data has location value when seen through the lens of ownership, privacy and data regulation.
 Data has concurrency value in situations where it's changing fast because of the actions of a lot of people on a common piece of data (like in auctions where the price value of something changes quickly), and finally data has actuation value - its only useful if acted on immediately (like in placing a buy order or sell order with a stock).

 So take the types of data that have a mix of time, location, concurrency, and actuation value and move it to a centralized cloud model and you quickly realize the folly.
 The data becomes less valuable by the time it's moved and stored, it loses context by being moved, it can't be changed as quickly because all the moving around gets in the way of changing it, and finally by the time you act on it - it might be too late (your order doesn't fill in stock trades costing you profits).
 Therefore something has to change or evolve, that makes new assumptions about the real-time world in order for it to work.
-Fast Data and the centralized cloud are like a race car meeting a wall at peak speeds.
+Fast data and the centralized cloud are like a race car meeting a wall at peak speeds.
 Lots of projectile debris and a wreck of twisted metal and rubber.

 So how then do we solve this problem of fast data?

-Macrometa - the planet scaling, geo-distributed, Fast Data cloud
+Macrometa - the planet scaling, geo-distributed, fast data cloud

 - Strong and adaptive distributed consistency (accuracy) to handle various distributed concurrency scenarios